Tips for Working with People with Disabilities

 - You have any questions or concerns.

-- What is requested seems to be unreasonable or to conflict with standards.
+- What is requested seems to be unreasonable or conflicts with standards.

 - May struggle with focus and attention in the classroom, but may not show signs of it one on one.